 Of course, the state is hog wild over its University of Arkansas Razorbacks sports teams, which encompass football, basketball, baseball, volleyball, golf, track, cross country, gymnastics, swimming, and tennis.
 While the collegiate football and basketball games are the main draw, significant other events and tournaments are held here.
 For example, the annual Tyson Invitational brings some of the biggest names in professional and collegiate track and field to the Randal Tyson Track Center in Fayetteville.
 The sport training facilities at the University of Arkansas are also some of the best around.

 Other national tournaments and events that have been or are held in Arkansas include: 2009 SEC Women’s Basketball Tournament, 2008 NCAA Men’s Basketball First-Round Tournament, the annual P&G Beauty NW Arkansas LPGA Championship, and the prestigious Western Amateur golf tournament.

 Arkansas Professional Sports Facilities

 Arvest Ballpark, Springdale

 In addition to these great opportunities to watch your favorite sports, Arkansas is also a top-notch place to find sport training facilities as well as sporting event venues.
-Fantastic communities and venues host state and national tournaments, and events from baseball or soccer to mountain biking or marathons.
+Fantastic communities and public venues host state and national tournaments, and events from baseball or soccer to mountain biking or marathons.